GFTPoland/Zdrowieton.MessagingClient/README.md

 Where `config` is an configurartion with following keys:
 - `appId` [string, required] - your unique application ID
-- `ws` [object, optional] - a refence to alternative WebSocket implementation (for example [SockJS](https://github.com/sockjs/sockjs-client) on your page.
+- `ws` [object, optional] - a refence to alternative WebSocket implementation (for example [SockJS@1.0.0](https://github.com/sockjs/sockjs-client) on your page.
-- `wsUrl` [string, optional] - a URL of the WS server, defaults to *ws://zdrowieton.gft.com/zdrowieton-websocket/websocket*.
-Change to *http://zdrowieton.gft.com/zdrowieton-websocket* if you use SockJS implementation
+- `wsUrl` [string, optional] - a URL of the WS server.
+Change it to *http://zdrowieton.gft.com/zdrowieton-websocket* if you use SockJS implementation
 )

 ####  Connecting